 Information regarding paying for your healthcare services and assistance with coverage.

-The Patient Representatives Office serves as a resource for patients and visitors who have questions or concerns about hospital and clinic services.
+The Patient Representatives serve as a resource for patients and visitors who have questions or concerns about hospital and clinic services.

 Make an appointment

-Information on how to make an appointment at an HCMC clinic
+Information on how to make an appointment at a Hennepin Healthcare clinic

 NAMI, the National Alliance on Mental Illness, is the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.